 All told, the Mission Inn lights made for a fun group outing on a winter break night.
 To be frank, I don't know that I would call these holiday lights the best in the nation—there may well be someone in your own neighborhood with a higher density of sparkle per square inch—and if I had driven all that way with one kid he would have thought I was nuts.
 But as a destination with friends, it was a hoot, complete with festive photo ops.
 And if you're game for an overnight treat one holiday season, it looks like a fine one for the bucket list.

-The Mission Inn Festival of Lights opens each year on Thanksgiving weekend and runs into the first week of January.
-This year, the lights can be enjoyed through January 8, 2017.
+The Mission Inn Festival of Lights opens each year on the Friday of Thanksgiving weekend and runs into the first week of January.
+This season, the lights can be enjoyed through January 6, 2018.

 All photos by the author